-The Compliance function promotes Group wide compliance and continuously strives to raise awareness of the risk of corruption and bribery and other misconduct.
-It is primarily responsible for creating and enforcing Group level policies and procedures, training programmes, internal compliance investigations, managing the consequences of misconduct, and reporting.
+The Compliance function promotes Group-wide compliance and continuously strives to raise awareness of the risk of corruption and bribery and other misconduct.
+It is primarily responsible for creating and enforcing Group level policies and procedures, training programmes, misconduct incident reporting, internal compliance investigations, as well as for managing the consequences of misconduct, and reporting.
 The continuous development of Wärtsilä's compliance programme and nurturing the company’s commendable ethical culture are pivotal tasks for the Compliance function.
-Moreover, Compliance supports and co-operates with the Businesses and other corporate functions in their risk management efforts.
-Wärtsilä has a Group-wide programme for strengthening its Code of Conduct which aims to increase employees’ understanding on how the Code of Conduct impacts the everyday work at all Wärtsilä locations, wherever Wärtsilä operates.
-In 2018, Wärtsilä took into use an externally hosted new channel for reporting potential misconducts.
+Moreover, Compliance supports and cooperates with the Businesses and other corporate functions in their risk management efforts.
+Wärtsilä has a Group-wide programme for strengthening its Code of Conduct, which aims to increase the employees’ understanding as to how the Code of Conduct impacts everyday activities at all Wärtsilä locations, wherever Wärtsilä operates.

 While Wärtsilä is aware of the risk of being subject to fraud by external business parties, and that the risk of corruption and fraud is heightened in many markets where the company operates, Wärtsilä maintains its highly ethical practices at all times.
 Full compliance with its stringent anti-corruption regime, including policies to prevent the corruption and bribery risk of third parties, is demanded by Wärtsilä.

 Wärtsilä has an experienced and professional internal organisation dedicated to the effective management of cyber security risks across Wärtsilä’s portfolio.
-This organisation, in co-operation with Wärtsilä’s Business Management teams, delivers cyber security operational support.
-It also provides the associated governance, risk management, and assurance required to support and enable both safe and secure internal operations, while securing that customer offerings by the Businesses are compliant with the relevant regulations and applicable standards, both now and in the future.
+This organisation, in cooperation with Wärtsilä’s Business Management teams, delivers cyber security operational support.
+It also provides the associated governance, risk management, and assurance required to support and enable safe and secure internal operations, while ensuring that the Businesses’ customer offerings are compliant with the relevant current and future regulations and applicable standards.

-The effective mitigation of the risks associated with cyber security hygiene throughout Wärtsilä are continually and progressively being reinforced through coordinated and complementary cyber security training, awareness initiatives and extensive communications.
+The effective mitigation of risks associated with cyber security hygiene throughout Wärtsilä are continually and progressively reinforced through coordinated and complementary cyber security training, awareness initiatives, and extensive communications.
 This involves all Wärtsilä corporate functions and the Businesses.

 Commodity price risk